Starting and Keeping Good Habits

 The difficulty with resolutions is that they don’t always stick.
-It’s REAL HARD to change what is comfortable, automatic, and serves us to some extent.
-But, we also know, deep down, in order to grow, change is necessary.
+It’s REAL HARD to change what is comfortable, automatic and serves us to some extent.
+But, we also know, deep down, to grow, change is necessary.
 And isn’t growth toward the divine the whole point of this earthly play we engage in?

 I started with this way of introduction as a motivator and a reminder of the importance of New Year’s resolutions.
 So, if we are thinking of moving forward with such a contract,, there are a few things we can do to make it more successful.

 We will use the S.M.A.R.T. goal format as a template.
 This is the most common way to bring a dream into reality.
 And right now, our resolution is a dream out there in the stratosphere.
 The S.M.A.R.T goal format is to bring the dream to reality, or as Ching puts it, join heaven to earth.